 Type 1) Role specific skills – also called hard skills

 Type 2) Generic skills – also called soft skills or personal skills.

 Role specific or hard skills are specific profession-related skills that are needed to carry out particular job functions (e.g. budgeting for finance roles or negotiation for sales roles)

-Now that you understand the main types of skills available to use in your CV, I will firstly provide a list of role specific skills, divided into a group of broad role functions.
+Now that you understand the main types of skills available to use in your CV, it’s important to understand how to add them both to your CV

 Many modern roles will require you to have skills from more than one of these categories.